twitter/cassovary/README.md

 The last Cassovary version to support scala 2.9 is 3.4.0, and support for scala version 2.9.x has been discontinued since.
+The last Cassovary version to support scala 2.10 is 6.4.0, and support for scala version 2.10.x has been discontinued since.
 Also, Cassovary requires Java 7+ and the last Cassovary version to support Java 6 was 3.4.0.

 The only dependency that Cassovary uses which is not bundled with it (because of its size)